 Evaluate the total costs of your studies

-Please take into account the cost of living on different campuses.
-Costs will vary depending upon the type of accommodation and lifestyle.
+Please take into account the cost of living on the different campuses.
+The information provided is purely indicative since costs will vary depending upon type of accommodation and lifestyle.

 - ESCP scholarships are awarded on the basis of merit or financial need, and your course of study at ESCP.